-I chose to buy two prime lenses of better quality that would begin to build out a stable of lenses for my camera.
-Specifically, I selected one for close-up work - details and filming videos, and another for wider angle work.
+I started off purchasing two prime lenses of better quality that would be the foundation of my kit.
+Some opt for the kit lens, but I read too many reviews about the inferior quality.
+I chose one for close-up work - details and filming videos - and another for wider angle work.
 40MM/f2.8 EF STM (effective focal length of 64MM) $179, the STM designation stands for Stepper Motor which has been designed for nearly silent autofocusing when recording video.
 This one came with a hood, a UV filter and a lens cleaning supply kit too.

 24MM/f2.8 EF-S STM (effective focal length of 38MM) $149 The ’S’ designation stands for “small image circle”.
 Crop sensor cameras allow the optical elements to protrude further into the camera

 body, which allows for some very wide angle lenses and enables them to be made smaller, lighter (containing less glass), faster (larger aperture) for less money.